VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 4. Under `Add a Product` there will be a box for `Facebook Login`.
    Click `Set up` in that box.
 5. Click `Web`
-6. For the Site URL use `http://localhost:5000/` and then save (localhost for testing)
+6. For the `Site URL` use `http://localhost:5000/` and then save (localhost for testing)
-7. Ignore the remaining steps in quickstart.
-Click `Settings` -> `Basic` in the left hand dashboard
+7. Ignore the remaining steps in the quickstart.
+Click `Settings` -> `Basic` in the left-hand dashboard
 8. Grab the `App ID` and `App Secret` from the first 2 fields and store them in your .env
-9. Your all set for Facebook Oauth! (at least for Development)
+9. You're all set for Facebook OAuth! (at least for Development)

 ### Registering with Google